liuyanghejerry/codeigniter-for-sae/README.md

 ## CURRENT STATUS

-This port is still in development, but most of the functions are work fine already:
+This port is still in beta, but most of the functions can work already, not stable tough:

 *   SQL
 *   Cache